lambdagit101/juicebot/README.md

 ## Linux
 If you're on Linux open the `JuiceBot.sh` file to start the bot or type `node .` into the console.

-# Donations
-You can support me by donating to this Monero address: 43rf5jYqpPfCuJkaTwWrPY2DqbpLuiAMxTQxzdDc4RvyZNmxVxckZTmZeQLUaNypSDB55ARWMkMQ8GTHrXmV7PmG2qs3ZDN

 # Credits [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/lambdagit101/NolanBot/pulls)
 This project is owned by lambdaguy101.